sagemath/sage/src/doc/en/reference/drinfeld_modules/index.rst

 Drinfeld modules
 ====================================

-Sage include facilities to manipulate Drinfeld modules and their morphisms.
+SageMath include facilities to manipulate Drinfeld modules and their morphisms.
 The main entry point is the class :class:`sage.rings.function_field.drinfeld_modules.drinfeld_module.DrinfeldModule`.